 3. Veggie up your snacks

 The fibre in vegetables can help fill you up and keep you satisfied for longer.
-Try carrot, cucumber and red pepper sticks dipped in the safe serve of low FODMAP hummus.
-Mini egg frittata muffins are a great way to use up left over vegetables.
+Try carrot, cucumber and red pepper sticks dipped in the safe serving of low FODMAP hummus.
+Mini egg frittata muffins are a great way to use up leftover vegetables.
 My favourite version is curried carrot and chickpea frittata muffins.

 4. Sneak them into your Bolognese

 Bolognese is perfect for hiding veggies in (trust me your household won’t even notice).
 I love adding grated carrot or zucchini, a few cups of green leafy vegetables (silverbeet, spinach, kale), and canned tomato to ours… then serve with a small green salad or green beans on the side.

 Soups are the perfect way to eat vegetables… you can mash them or blend them until they disappear into a tasty soupy mess.
 You can easily turn roast vegetables into soup by adding some low FODMAP stock and a handful of fresh herbs.
 Then puree until smooth.
 Otherwise, try my roasted sweet red pepper soup.